alessandro-gentilini/knuth-interview-2006/README.md

 together to create RUNCIBLE, and I, you know, so I, so I wrote an article about the methods that are used in RUNCIBLE.
-Nowhere in the article did I mention the names of these other guys, who had been working on it, and I didn’t know that I was going to be getting credit for any of these ideas, I just wanted to describe the ideas, and so this was a, you know, a, I learned later more about, about the scientific conventions of publication, but I was just, you know, I was
+Nowhere in the article did I mention the names of these other guys, who had been working on it, and I didn't know that I was going to be getting credit for any of these ideas, I just wanted to describe the ideas, and so this was a, you know, a, I learned later more about, about the scientific conventions of publication, but I was just, you know, I was